yukondude/Scripnix/README.md

 Replaces the old [Scripnix0](https://github.com/yukondude/Scripnix0) project which had grown crufty and was not macOS-friendly.

+## Motivation

+Scripnix was born during my Linux server admin days when I wanted all of my aliases and scriplets to follow me from machine to machine.
+Packaging everything together made installing and keeping up-to-date that much easier.
+Writing it was also a bash scripting learning exercise, although I soon grew to loathe space-containing-filenames and all of the quoting that implied.

+As I moved more to MacOS, the BSD version of most commands clashed with the GNU/Linux versions that Scripnix assumed.
+Still wanting those handy aliases and scriplets on MacOS, I resurrected Scripnix, but with many more of the commands written in Python, and with Homebrew-supplied GNU versions of my favourite utilities.
+The Python rewrite sidestepped much of the silly bash quoting and syntax, and made testing practical.

 ## Licence

 Licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).